freeCodeCamp/guide/src/pages/articles/computer-science/shortest-path-on-a-graph/index.md

 ---
-title: Shortest Path On A Graph
+title: Shortest Path On a Graph
 ---
-## Shortest Path On A Graph
+## Shortest Path On a Graph

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/computer-science/shortest-path-on-a-graph/index.md).